qos-ch/logback/README.md

 6. Submit a pull request to logback from your commit page on GitHub.

-# Continous integration build status
+# Continuous integration build status

 | Branch | Last results |
 | ------ | -------------|